lino-framework/book/docs/specs/invoicing.rst

     .. attribute:: partner

     .. attribute:: update_plan

+        Update this plan (fill the list of suggestions).

     .. attribute:: execute_plan

-        Execute this plan, i.e. create an invoice for each selected suggestion.
+        Execute this plan (create an invoice for each selected suggestion).

     .. method:: start_plan(user, **options)

         Start an invoicing plan for the given `user` on the database object defined by `k` and `v`.
 Where `k` is the name of the field used to select the plan (e.g. `'partner'` or